Addon Tutorial Drawings

 lets you read the help text if you cannot read CHM files.

 process.
-For more information and to request design kits and libraries
+For more information and possible update, and to request design kits and libraries

 Requires LASI version 7.0.42 or later.
 Approx 75KB.